 Working with streamer-based systems in areas with obstructions is extremely difficult, forcing you to compromise data quality and accept large holes in your data sets.
 A typical towed streamer survey leaves a hole of many square kilometers around a surface obstruction.
 Traditional OBC systems are limited to being deployed in shallow water depths, as well as being limited in the number of active traces per receiver line, resulting in shorter offsets.

-Each node operates autonomously, continuously recording data for almost four weeks, with practically 100% data integrity.
+Each node operates autonomously, continuously recording data with practically 100% data integrity.

 Great data for a lot less than OBC

 The nodal design of the Z700 defines this revolutionary system, giving you outstanding flexibility and allowing you to record all of the quiet, high-quality data you need with confidence, even under the most adverse conditions.
 With no restrictions on the number of nodes deployed, the Z700 is perfectly suited for full-azimuth marine surveys.
 In shallow water depths, the Z700 nodes can be deployed from small vessels.
 While in waters greater than about 10 meters, a node-handling vessel may be equipped with an automated back deck handling system.
 The use of a strong passive rope ensures a quick and efficient recovery of the units from the sea floor.

 The Z700 marine nodal system is available for sale worldwide.